Susurrus/ECAN_dspic/README.md

 # Project Description
-This project is being actively developed by Mariano and Bryant with the goal of developing ECAN blocks for Simulink for compiling for the dsPIC33f with the Real Time Workshop.
-It is currently in the early stages of development.
+This project is being actively developed by Mariano, Bryant, and Pavlo with the goal of developing ECAN blocks for Simulink for compiling for the dsPIC33f with the Real Time Workshop.

 ## Licensing